Universal-Omega/SimpleBlogPage/README.md

 - Got rid of duplicate categories bottom bar

 Protip: https://validator.w3.org/ is a very useful tool for finding mismatched &#x3C;div&#x3E; and &#x3C;/div&#x3E; tags.

+Btw, I haven't audited this code for security.
+In general, I would highly recommend against running PHP code on a public facing server.
+It's probably fine to run this (and mediawiki) on your local intranet disconnected from the internet (e.g. put it on a separate VLAN).